MANAGEMENT OF HUMAN RESOURCES - 2019/0

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate the ability to apply theoretical perspectives of HR management and organisational behaviour to real life organisational practices through undertaking an assignment and an exam.
+The assessment strategy is designed to provide students with the opportunity to demonstrate specialist knowledge and ability to apply theoretical perspectives of HR management to organisational practices through undertaking an assignment and an exam.

 Thus, the summative assessment for this module consists of:

-The assignment contributes 50% towards the module mark, and requires students to research and identify the practical implications of key theories and findings; and to demonstrate their critical thinking skills and the articulation of complex ideas in writing.
+- Individual HR strategy report assignment, which contributes 70% towards the module mark.
+It requires students to research and identify practical implications of key theories and findings and propose knowledge-based plan for managing people in the workplace to suit organisational strategy as well as demonstrate their critical thinking skills and ability to articulate complex ideas in writing.

-The exam contributes 50% towards the overall module mark.
-The exam at the end of the semester will test students’ knowledge and understanding of the module concepts by requiring them to relate the theoretical concepts to real-world organisational practices.
+- The end of term 1.5 hour exam, contributing 30% of the overall module mark.
+The exam at the end of the semester will require students to respond to short answer questions aimed to test students’ knowledge and understanding of the module concepts.

 Formative assessment and feedback

-Students will be given formative feedback in lectures through a variety of interactive activities and 1:1 meetings with the module convener.
+Students will be given formative feedback in lectures through a variety of interactive activities.
 These will involve discussions with students and review of lecture content to check their level of understanding and provide feedback.
-Additionally, an exam preparation session will be delivered at the final lecture of the semester, aimed at recapitulating the entire module content and helping students to prepare for the exam.
+Also, students will be expected to see the module convener on 1:1 basis and receive formative feedback on their individual assignment progress.
+Additionally, exam preparation session will be delivered at the final lecture of the semester, aimed at recapitulating the module content and helping students to prepare for the exam.

 - To provide the students with a sound conceptual framework for the management of human resources within the organization